LennyDuan/ProgrammingNotebook/terminal/command-line/third-party.md

 ## Third Party Command Line

-Third Party command line means they can works as command lines and run in Shell by inputing some string.
+Third Party command line means they can works as Unix-Like built in command lines and run in Shell by inputing some string.